 Even after the ink is dry on the divorce decree it’s still technically not too late.
 All it takes are 2 people who are willing to try.
 Willing to fight to save their marriage and their family.

 If you know your marriage has lost its luster, check out my 11 Expert Ways to Rekindle Your Marriage (click to read how I did it).
 It certainly won’t hurt, and it just might save your marriage!

-If you don’t know Dr. Gottman, author of the incredible book called The Seven Principles for Making Marriage Work (click to read my review), he is generally regarded as the foremost expert on marriage and divorce.
+Dr. John Gottman is the author of the incredible book called The Seven Principles for Making Marriage Work (click to read my review), he is generally regarded as the foremost expert on marriage and divorce.

 For more than 40 years he and his wife and colleagues have studied tens of thousands of couples over many years.

 Dr. Gottman can literally predict with 90% accuracy if a couple will stay together or divorce.
 If you have mentioned divorce in your house, aside from finding a great therapist, you owe it to yourself and your marriage to get to know Dr. Gottman!